PoCInnovation/Workshops/p2p/2.SmartShop/README.md

 ## Step 3 : Frontend

-Now that you've done the smart contract, its time to let the user actually use it.
+Now that you've done the smart contract, it's time to let the user actually use it.

 The `source.zip` file you've extracted contains a boilerplate for this step.
 You can start the app by running the following command in the `src` folder :